DarthCoder117/docker-protoc-dart/README.md

 Docker image containing the Dart language protobuf/gRPC tools.

+## Well Known Types

+The Google protobuf well-known types can be found at `/usr/local/include`.
+This path is also stored in the `PROTO_DIR` environment variable.

 ## Dart

 Dart image contains the Dart runtime, the protoc compiler, and the Dart protoc plugin.